naimul011/FlaskWebDevelopment/README.md

 replaces the variables with actual values and returns a final response string is called rendering.
 For the task of rendering templates, Flask uses a powerful template engine called Jinja2.

+## Variables
+The {{ name }} construct used in the template shown in Example 3-2 references a variable, a special placeholder that tells the template engine that the value that goes in that place should be obtained from data provided at the time the template is rendered.
+Jinja2 recognizes variables of any type, even complex types such as lists, dictionaries and objects.
+The following are some more examples of variables used in templates:
+<p>A
+<p>A
+<p>A
+<p>A
+value
+value
+value
+value
+from
+from
+from
+from
+a dictionary: {{ mydict['key'] }}.</p>
+a list: {{ mylist[3] }}.</p>
+a list, with a variable index: {{ mylist[myintvar] }}.</p>
+an object's method: {{ myobj.somemethod() }}.</p>
+Variables can be modified with filters, which are added after the variable name with a pipe character as separator.
+For example, the following template shows the name variable
+capitalized:
+Hello, {{ name|capitalize }}
+Table 3-1 lists some of the commonly used filters that come with Jinja2.
+Table 3-1.
+Jinja2 variable filters
+Filter name Description
+safe Renders the value without applying escaping capitalize Converts the first character of the value to uppercase and the rest to lowercase lower Converts the value to lowercase characters upper Converts the value to uppercase characters title Capitalizes each word in the value trim Removes leading and trailing whitespace from the value striptags Removes any HTML tags from the value before rendering

+## Twitter Bootstrap Integration with Flask-Bootstrap

+Bootstrap is an open source framework from Twitter that provides user interface com‐ ponents to create clean and attractive web pages that are compatible with all modern web browsers.
+Bootstrap is a client-side framework, so the server is not directly involved with it.
+All the server needs to do is provide HTML responses that reference Bootstrap’s cascading style sheets (CSS) and JavaScript files and instantiate the desired components through HTML, CSS, and JavaScript code.
+The ideal place to do all this is in templates.
+The obvious way to integrate Bootstrap with the application is to make all the necessary changes to the templates.
+A simpler approach is to use a Flask extension called Flask- Bootstrap to simplify the integration effort.
+Flask-Bootstrap can be installed with pip:
+(venv) $ pip install flask-bootstrap